Kamil Cholerzyński: Club career

 Cholerzyński began his career at GKS Katowice.
 On 9 September 2007, he made his professional debut, playing the first half of a 1–3 home loss against Wisła Płock.
 On 4 November 2009, he scored his first I liga goal against Podbeskidzie Bielsko-Biała, scoring the third goal in the match, which GKS won 3–1.
 In his eight years in the GKS first team, Cholerzyński made a total of 164 appearances in all competitions, scoring 6 goals.

 On 29 June 2015, it was announced that Cholerzyński had signed with I liga side Rozwój Katowice.
 On 18 July 2015, he made his debut for Rozwój, against Stal Mielec in the Polish Cup.
 He left the club at the end of the 2015–16 season, having made 21 league appearances.

 On 7 February 2017, he signed a contract with Motor Lublin.

 International career

-Cholerzyński made his first and only appearance for the Poland national under-21 football team on 9 October 2009 in a 2011 UEFA European Under-21 Championship qualification away match to Liechtenstein at Sportpark Eschen-Mauren.
+Cholerzyński made his first and only appearance for the Poland under-21s on 9 October 2009 in a 2011 UEFA EURO Under-21 qualification away match to Liechtenstein at Sportpark Eschen-Mauren.